Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 Lucy slid the door shut behind her and ducked under a volumetric projection.
 She didn’t need to, the thing was made out of lasers, dust and forcefields and she could have walked right through it, but it *looked* solid.
 It was hard to escape the feeling that she was looking at several tonnes of metal hanging impossibly in the air.

 This one wasn’t a coltainer, she could see that immediately.
-It was… sleeker.
+It was... sleeker.
 Probably smaller.
 If the projection was scaled one-to-one then this was the size and shape of a blue whale, where the Coltainer had wound up much bigger than that.

 Lewis was sculpting a 3d model of something on his workstation in the corner, He gave her a tired but happy grin.
 "Hey, Loo."